scriban/scriban/doc/language.md

 [:top:](#language)
 ### 1.2 Text block

-Otherwise, any text is considered as a **text block** and simply output as is
+Otherwise, any text is treated as a **text block** and is outputted without modification.

 ```
 Hello this is {{ name }}, welcome to scriban!